josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * a permanent standing committee on examinations;
     * a White Paper on twelve years of examination failures and recruitment delays;
     * independent audit of the implementation of the K. Radhakrishnan Committee’s recommendations;
     * an annual Students’ Rights Report before Parliament.
-(Cockroach Janta Party Official Website)
 * This diagnosed the temporary nature of ordinary accountability.
 * Without permanent scrutiny:
     * attention rises after a scandal;